boosterconf/boosterweb/content/program/wednesday/5_lightning_talks/kongesalen_2_3/why-you-don-t-have-to-be-the-smartest-person-in-the-room.md

 In this talk, we’re diving into the concept of Intellectual Humility and how it can transform your mindset as a software developer.
 I’ll share some of my own stories to show you how this approach can help and, more importantly, how you can use it in your daily work as a dev.

 The goal here is to shift your mindset from trying to know everything to focusing on what really matters: staying curious, learning from others, and being okay with not having all the answers.

+PS.
+This talk will be held in Norwegian.